Adebayo sits in a deck chair admiring the cliff view

 Ways to be coast clever

-All that's left to do is stay coast clever and enjoy your visit, wherever you're heading and whatever time of year.
+All that's left to do is stay coast clever and enjoy your visit, wherever you're heading and at whatever time of year.

 In an emergency along the coast, always call 999 and ask for the Coastguard.